Plato declares all poets are liars

 apple and pear blossom,

-do these slick liars ever think
+do any of these ambitious liars ever think

 that history itself is a story